The Kentucky Colonels (band): 1973 reunion

 In early 1973, Roland, Eric Jr. and Clarence reunited once again for a series of shows as the White Brothers (a.k.a.
 The New Kentucky Colonels).
 The trio was augmented by Herb Pedersen on guitar and Alan Munde on banjo.
 After playing a handful of shows in California, including one at the Ash Grove folk club in Los Angeles, the White Brothers departed for Europe in May 1973.
 One of the band's Swedish shows was later released in 1976 as The White Brothers: The New Kentucky Colonels Live in Sweden 1973, while a concert recording from Breda in the Netherlands was issued in 2013 as Live in Holland 1973.

 Returning to the United States, the New Kentucky Colonels took part in a four-date country rock package tour in June 1973, with Gram Parsons, Emmylou Harris, Country Gazette, Sneaky Pete Kleinow, Gene Parsons, Byron Berline, and Chris Ethridge among others.

-Clarence White died on July 15, 1973, after being struck by a drunk driver, while he loaded his gear into the back of a car, in Palmdale, California, following a concert by the New Kentucky Colonels.
+Clarence White died on July 15, 1973 in Palmdale, California following a concert by the New Kentucky Colonels.
+He was struck by a drunk driver while he loaded his gear into the back of a car.
 This tragic event marked the end of the Kentucky Colonels.